SFStefenon/WBF-HE-YOLO/README.md

 conda env remove -n yolo-env
 ```

-The third step is to upload your dataset and organize it.
+The third step is to organize your dataset.

 ```
 # Example of how to upload your dataset in the Cluster